ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Experimental Analysis

 \subsection{Experimental Results}

-We now detail the effectiveness of our dataset against the groups we have isolated, by evaluating them with the chosen metrics, sharing the results in Table~\ref{tab:results_groups} and Figure~\ref{fig:subset_results}, where we confront the relation between clean and robust accuracy, and also the relation between robust accuracy and success rate.
+We now detail the effectiveness of our dataset against the groups we have isolated, according to the chosen metrics.
+The results are reported in Table~\ref{tab:results_groups} and Figure~\ref{fig:subset_results}, where we confront the relation between clean and robust accuracy, and also between robust accuracy and success rate.

-\myparagraph{Evaluation of Known Models.} The \whiteboxmodelsgroup group of models is characterized by low robust accuracy and the highest success rate of the adversarial patch.
-Such a result is trivially intuitive since we optimize our adversarial patches to specifically mislead these models, as they are part of the training ensemble.
+\myparagraph{Evaluation of Known Models.} The \whiteboxmodelsgroup group of models is characterized by low robust accuracy and the highest success rate of the adversarial patch, as expected, given that we optimize our adversarial patches to specifically mislead these models (they are part of the training ensemble).

 \myparagraph{Evaluation of Unknown Models.} These models are not part of the ensemble used to optimize the adversarial patches.
 First of all, all of them highlight a good clean accuracy on our clean test set of images.